Web application security in Laravel: from OWASP to production operations

 Most web application security failures are not sophisticated.
 They are configuration oversights, missing middleware, unescaped output, or secrets committed to version control.
-After building and maintaining 50+ Laravel applications since 2005, the pattern is consistent: the gap between tutorial-grade code and production-grade security is where breaches happen.
+The pattern is consistent across Laravel applications of every size: the gap between tutorial-grade code and production-grade security is where breaches happen.
+Reducing the attack surface is not a one-off task; it is a continuous discipline that spans code, configuration, and operations.

 Why most web applications ship with known vulnerabilities